Rail transport in Ireland: Limerick to Waterford

 The Limerick–Waterford route is the only true non-radial (from Dublin) route still open in Ireland that is not a branch line.
 The route was commenced in 1848 by the Waterford & Limerick Railway and completed in 1854.

 Timetabling, as of 2019, requires passengers to change at Limerick Junction.
 There are two services per day, each way, with no service on Sundays or Public Holidays.
-Timetabled journey times vary between 2hrs35mins & 2hrs43mins.
+Timetabled journey times vary between 2 hours 35 minutes and 2 hours 43 minutes.

 Limerick–Ennis–Galway

 Stations served on this line are: